canon ef-s vs ef lens comparison

 My Canon 70D (an APS-C camera) has that 1.6x crop factor.
 That means with an EF-S 10-18mm lens, it's angle of view is really equivalent to [10-18 multiplied by 1.6] or a 16-28.8mm angle of view on a non-crop, full frame camera.

-Here's a full explanation of crop factor published on my sister site.
+Here's a full explanation of crop factor published on my digital photography tips website.

 how to tell the difference between EF-S and EF Lenses